 While it has not yet been formally approved by the FDA, there are now many studies that demonstrate that Ketamine infusions for depression may be an effective and rapid treatment option.
 Benefits may occur after only one treatment, though typically an initial course of several treatments are required for a more robust response.

-Our Ketamine infusions take place at our convenient midtown New York City location in a private room with state-of-the-art medical equipment under the supervision of Dr. Cohen.
+Our Ketamine infusions take place at our convenient midtown and lower Manhattan offices in a private room with state-of-the-art medical equipment under the supervision of Dr. Cohen.
 Each infusion takes about one hour and is administered intravenously.
 Our Lower Manhattan office is located along Wall Street in the historic Standard Oil building and our Midtown office is located near Columbus Circle.